UpstreamData/pyasic/CFG-Util-README.md

 ## Input Fields
 ### Network IP:
 * Defaults to 192.168.1.0/24 (192.168.1.0 - 192.168.1.255)
-* Enter any IP on your local network and it will automatically load your entire network with a /24 subnet (255 IP addresses)
+* Enter any IP on your local network, and it will automatically load your entire network with a /24 subnet (255 IP addresses)
 * You can also add a subnet mask by adding a / after the IP and entering the subnet mask
 * Press Scan to scan the selected network for miners

 ### IP List File:
 * Use the Browse button to select a file
 * Use the Import button to import all IP addresses from a file, regardless of where they are located in the file
-* Use the Export button to export all IP addresses (or all selected IP addresses if you select some) to a file, with each seperated by a new line
+* Use the Export button to export all IP addresses (or all selected IP addresses if you select some) to a file, with each separated by a new line

 ### Config File:
 * Use the Browse button to select a file